 Once you model the decision tree for the above-mentioned job offer dilemma in the Decision Tree Software, you will be able to see the list of variables with their sensitivity in the Sensitivity Analyzer tab as shown below.

-You can use the built-in Bayesian Inference tool to perform some experiment, observe the result and update your belief accordingly.
+You can use the built-in Bayesian Inference tool to perform some experiments, observe the result, and update your belief accordingly.

 Using sensitivity analysis, we have learned that any decision should be concluded with a sensitivity analysis to verify that your inputs are solid and you are confident about the decision you make.

 What does the sensitivity index mean?
 Let's explain how we calculate the Sensitivity Index.

 Sensitivity Index Explained

 Once you see the sensitivity analyzer with a list of variables, click any of the variable's chart buttons as shown below.